 One of the best selections I’ve seen was last year at the Royal Cornwall Show where the Devon-made Flapjackery display made my mouth water.
 Of course we couldn’t resist buying several varieties to enjoy while watching the air show, the parachutists, the “massed parade of hounds” (so fun!) and other demonstrations, and while admiring the finest farm animals in the south of England.

-You need quick cooking rolled oats.
+- The Right Kind of Oats: For the right texture you need quick cooking rolled oats.
 NOT “instant oats.”
 And NOT old-fashioned rolled oats.
 Quick cooking and instant oats are both intended to cook quickly, but instant oats are rolled thinner and cook even faster.
 They are similar but their cooking times vary as well as their texture.
-For the right texture use quick cooking rolled oats to make traditional British flapjacks.

-A kitchen staple in Great Britain for over a century, Golden Syrup (also known as light treacle) is a thick amber-colored inverted sugar syrup known for its deep caramelized, buttery flavor.
+- Golden Syrup: A kitchen staple in Great Britain for over a century, Golden Syrup (also known as light treacle) is a thick amber-colored inverted sugar syrup known for its deep caramelized, buttery flavor.
+It is not the same thing as Karo Syrup.
 Outside the UK you can find it in some well-stocked grocery stores but in many areas can only be accessed online.
+You can buy it online or you can easily (and much more cheaply) make your own.
+Check out my recipe for homemade Golden Syrup!

 How to Make British Flapjacks